-- As an active owner, Swedfund collects data to assess performance across its three pillars (see Principle 1).
-Swedfund's performance and result management incorporates both quantitative and qualitative data. - As part of Swedfund's investment agreements with its clients, Swedfund outlines data collection, methodologies and responsibilities prior to the beginning of monitoring activities and requires that clients report on key indicators each year. - Both qualitative and quantitative data including portfolio level and sector level indicators is gathered through annual sustainability surveys via our online data collection system, WorldFavor.
+As an active owner, Swedfund collects data to assess performance across its three pillars (see Principle 1).
+Swedfund's performance and result management incorporates both quantitative and qualitative data.

+- As part of Swedfund's investment agreements with its clients, Swedfund outlines data collection, methodologies and responsibilities prior to the beginning of monitoring activities and requires that clients report on key indicators each year. - Both qualitative and quantitative data including portfolio level and sector level indicators is gathered through annual sustainability surveys via our online data collection system, WorldFavor.
 Other reporting from our portfolio companies, such as fund reports and annual reports, are used as well.
-The ESG & Impact Team is responsible for collecting and verifying the data. - Every investment has a dedicated Impact Manager responsible for analysing the data, monitoring the impact performance and proposing plan of action to address potential gaps or development needs. - Data is aggregated and analysed at portfolio level and the results are published in Swedfund's annual integrated report.
+The ESG & Impact Team is responsible for collecting and verifying the data. - Every investment has a dedicated Impact Manager responsible for analysing the data, monitoring the impact performance and proposing plan of action to address potential gaps or development needs. - Data from each individual investment is inputted to Swedfund's Impact Rating Tool annually, to monitor the development of the rating and impact performance of individual investments and portfolio. - Data is aggregated and analysed at portfolio level and the results are published in Swedfund's annual integrated report.
 Swedfund's impact and sustainability data reported in the annual integrated report is audited by an external auditor with equivalent level of confidence as the financial data.
 Portfolio level metrics are assessed towards Swedfund's mission goals. - In addition, Swedfund reports quarterly to the Board of Directors on the portfolio progress including impact related information.
 We conduct regular internal business reviews to discuss performance regarding our strategy and business plan.